Home

 Frequently Asked Questions (FAQ)

+What does service (COA) include?
 A COA begins with complete disassembly of the watch and movement.
-Movement parts are put through a series of automatic and ultrasonic cleaning machines.
+Parts are put through a series of ultrasonic cleaning machines.
 Pivots are inspected with a 10X loupe and burnished if necessary.
-Jewels and bushings are pegged by hand with sharpened pegwood.
-Endshake and sideshake are checked and adjusted as necessary.
-High quality (Moebius, PML, Molykote, etc.) horological oils and greases are applied as the watch is reassembled.
-A COA includes polishing the case and if needed, balance poising.
-When necessary, new gaskets and mainspring are installed for a small additional charge.
-Following assembly, the watch is tested and adjusted in multiple positions to ensure adequate balance amplitude, beat, and rate.
+Jewels and bushings are pegged by hand Endshake and sideshake are checked/adjusted as necessary.
+High quality (Moebius, PML, Molykote, etc.) horological oils and greases are used during reassembly.
+Following assembly, the watch is tested and adjusted in multiple positions to ensure adequate balance amplitude, beat, and daily rate.
+COA includes light case polishing and new generic case back gasket.
+A new mainspring and additional gaskets may be installed for an additional charge.
+More involved case/bracelet refinishing is available at an extra charge.

-Yes, American made pocket watches and vintage chronographs, especially Pierce, Landeron, Venus, etc. I also have plenty of experience with Gruen and Wyler watches and have many genuine parts for both brands.
+Do you have any particular specialties?
+Yes, American made pocket watches (e.g., Hamilton, Elgin, Illinois, etc.) and vintage chronographs (e.g., Landeron, Venus, Valjoux, Universal, Movado, etc.) I also have plenty of experience with Omega, Tissot, and many other Swiss-made brands such as Gruen and Wyler.
+I have many genuine parts for these latter two brands.

-I do not work on clocks, tuning fork watches (e.g., Accutron), fusees, Hamilton electrics, current production high-end wristwatches requiring special tools/parts (such as modern Rolex, Patek Philippe, etc.), and vibrating of hairsprings.
+What services are not offered?
+I do not work on clocks, antique fusees, or current production wristwatches (such as modern Rolex, Patek Philippe, Sinn, etc.).
+I do not have any water proof testing equipment and cannot pressure test a dive watch, etc. I am also no longer working on Seiko Chronographs or Bellmatic alarm watches, although other vintage Seikos are no problem.
 Please note: if I feel that a job or repair is beyond my abilities, I will simply say so rather than risk damaging the timepiece.

 Home | Current Rates | Services Offered | Watch Restoration Gallery

-For Sale | FAQ | Testimonials | Contact Us
+FAQ | Testimonials | Contact Me

-© Copyright 2008
+© Copyright 2024

 The Watch Tech